qwaneu/qwaneu.github.io/_drafts/hexagonal-backend-example.md

 `DiagnosticSessionCreator`, a factory.
 After successful creation, it stores the resulting event in a diagnostic session repository.

 The command needs dependencies to do its job.
-We inject a diagnostic session repository via the constructor.
+We inject a diagnostic session" repository via the constructor.
 We also inject an IDGenerator to generate unique ids based on UUIDs.
 Because generating UUIDs introduces randomness and because it is an Operating System dependency, we have created our own thin abstraction